thenbrent/chosen-for-wordpress/readme.txt

 == Changelog ==

+= 0.3 =
+Update to latest version of Chosen JavaScript library

 = 0.2 =
 Chosen no longer being applied to Admin Select boxes by default.
 Improving shortcode parsing.